Photonics Spectra BioPhotonics Vision Spectra Photonics Showcase Photonics Buyers' Guide Photonics Handbook Photonics Dictionary Newsletters Bookstore

 “Photoacoustics offer a way to capture imagery of an entire mouse brain, but we just lacked the right probes to visualize a neuron’s activity,” said Robert Prevedel, an EMBL group leader and a senior author on the paper.

-Newly developed photoacoustic probes are allowing scientists to explore deeper into the brain by allowing them to label and visualize neurons.
+Newly developed photoacoustic probes allow scientists to explore deeper into the brain by enabling them to label and visualize neurons.
 Courtesy of EMBL/Isabel Romero Calvo.

 To overcome this challenge, Prevedel enlisted the help of fellow EMBL group leader Claire Deo, also a senior author on the paper.
 She and her team specialize in chemical engineering.